I am an author, futurist, systems architect, public speaker and pro blogger.

 There are some psychological arguments against UBI that shouldn’t be ignored, like the fear it would discourage and devalue work.
 But those claims don’t stand up to much scrutiny, especially in our current situation where a lot of types of work are suddenly dangerous and actually should be temporarily discouraged.
 People are going to need the freedom and economic safety to retrain and reorganize as we come out of this crisis.

 Of course the main argument against UBI is economic: There are 330 million people in the United States.
-If you gave every US citizen $12,000 a year, which amounts to $1,000 a month, that comes to roughly 4 trillion dollars a year
+If you gave every US citizen $12,000 a year, which amounts to $1,000 a month, that comes to roughly 4 trillion dollars a year, according to a study by the National Bureau of Economic Research and my calculator.

 Make no mistake, it’s expensive to do this, very expensive.